jpvantassel/hvsrweb/README.md

 HVSRweb is an open-source, web-based application for performing horizontal-to-vertical spectral ratio (HVSR) calculations in a convenient, reliable, and statistically-consistent manner.
-HVSRweb allows the user to upload three-component ambient noise records and perform the HVSR calculation in the cloud, with no installation required.
+HVSRweb allows the user to upload three-component seismic records and perform the HVSR calculation in the cloud, with no installation required.
 For the calculation details, HVSRweb relies on the open-source Python package _hvsrpy_ developed by Joseph P. Vantassel under the supervision of Professor Brady R. Cox at The